What Hold's The Nucleus Together?

 There is no electric repulsion within the nucleus because there is no electric charge within the nucleus!

 The key word is within.
-All the individual proton electric charge shells have migrated above the surface of the neucleonic cellular membrane in concentric “Z” layers of isotropic spin energy tension bands that act together as a compressive binding force that holds the neucleons bound together.
+In Neu Theory, all the individual proton electric charge shells have migrated above the surface of the neucleonic cellular membrane in concentric “Z” layers of isotropic spin energy tension bands that act together as a compressive binding force that holds the neucleons bound together.

 The Neu Theory neucleon (note different spelling), is a single cell nuclear object with one, two, or three cores below an electric charge shield.
 Specifically a neutron cell (n), a deuteron cell (H2+), or a helion cell (He3++).